 - “I should watch my diet but it’s Thanksgiving/Christmas/Chinese New Year/[insert some celebration] and there will be lots of great food.
 I’ll return to my diet after this is over.”
 (Then comes the next event which makes you put off your healthy living plans yet again.)

-If you have been saying these things to yourself during the past few months, years, decades, you should probably realize by now that it’s not really about the situation – it is about yourself.
+If you have been saying these things to yourself for the past few months, or even years, you should probably realize by now that it’s not really about the situation – it is about yourself.

-Just like the people who sued McDonald’s for their obesity, you’re not going to lose your weight by pointing fingers at others or your circumstances, be it your parents, your friends, your environment, your country, the society, the media, or the world.
+Just like the people who sue McDonald’s for their obesity, you’re not going to lose your weight by pointing fingers at others or your circumstances, be it your parents, friends, environment, or the world.
 The minute you take responsibility for your current weight, you will realize it’s up to you to achieve your ideal weight.
 No excuses, no nothing.
-It’s up to you to set healthy living goals, create healthy living plans, and execute them, so you can get started on living your ideal life.
+It’s up to you to set healthy living goals, create healthy living plans, and work on them, so you can start to live your ideal life.

-If you have excess weight on your body (due to excess fat and not muscle), that means you have been consuming more calories than your body needs (or at least you used to), which in turn has led to the excess calories being stored away as fat deposits, be it your hips, thighs, arms, waist, belly, or face.
+If you have excess weight on your body (due to excess fat and not muscle), that means you have been consuming more calories than your body needs (or at least you used to), which in turn has led to the excess calories being stored away as fat deposits.

 a) Take charge of your meals

-Often times, excess eating comes from not planning your meals.
+Oftentimes, excess eating comes from not planning your meals.
 You eat based on your whims and fancies, without considering whether you need to eat or not.
-A little bit here and a little bit there, and it’s easy to see how the calories add up.
-Consuming an excess of X calories a day may not seem like a case for concern, but imagine doing that every day.
+A little bit here and there, and it’s easy to see how the calories add up.
+Consuming an excess of X calories a day may not seem like a cause for concern, but imagine doing that every day.
 Overeating 500 calories a day means taking in an excess of 3,500 calories a week – equivalent to 1 pound of fat a week, over 4 pounds a month, and 52 pounds a year!!

 Take charge of your meals.
 Identify your body’s daily energy needs (otherwise known as TDEE = Total Daily Energy Expenditure).
 Then, create your ideal meal plan based on your daily energy and nutritional needs.
 Then, follow it to a tee.
-The following tasks from Live a Healthier Life in 21 Days Challenge will help you:
+The following tasks from my 14-Day Healthy Living Challenge will help you:

-- 21DHL Day 3 – Calculate Your Daily Energy Expenditure
+- Day 4: Calculate Your Total Daily Energy Expenditure

-- 21DHL Day 4 – Create Your Ideal Meal Plan
+- Day 5: Create Your Ideal Meal Plan

-- 21DHL Day 6 – Follow Your Ideal Meal Plan
+- Day 6: Follow Your Ideal Meal Plan!

-- 21DHL Day 20 – Start Your Healthy Living Guidebook
+- Day 13: Start Your Healthy Living Guidebook

-Meal planning lets you (1) take ownership over what you put into your body (2) gain awareness of how much and what you should consume for the day (3) consume the exact food that is ideal for your body.
+Meal planning lets you (1) take ownership of what you put into your body, (2) gain awareness of how much and what you should consume for the day, and (3) consume the exact food that is ideal for your body.
 This way, you won’t end up eating more than you should or eating food that is bad for your body.

 b) Eat based on internal cues (not external ones)

-A common reason for excess eating is because you eat based on external cues than internal ones (i.e. daily energy and nutritional ones).
+A common reason for excess eating is that you eat based on external cues than internal ones (i.e. daily energy and nutritional ones).
 For example, eating…

 - When you pass by a food stall / restaurant / kiosk.